wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ### workerRequests

-Maximum number of tasks to assign a single worker.
+* __Description__: Maximum number of tasks to assign a single worker.

     After reaching this limit, no more tasks will be given to the worker.
 * __CLI Option__: `-d workerRequests=X`
 * __Environment Variable__: `COWORKER_REQUESTS`
 * __File Field__: `workerRequests`